yotoll/Mancala/README.txt

 WORK SEPARATION:
--Abigail Centers worked on game logic, layout transitions, object placements on each layout and music
+-Abigail Centers worked on game logic, layout transitions, object placements on each layout, music and class design
 -Abigail Morrison drew the background images, token images, and worked on menu options, radio buttons and their action listener functions